bramus/router/README.md

 ## Demo

 A demo is included in the `demo` subfolder.
-Serve it using your favorite web server, or using PHP 5.4's built-in server by executing `php -S localhost:8080` on the shell.
+Serve it using your favorite web server, or using PHP 5.4+'s built-in server by executing `php -S localhost:8080` on the shell.
 A `.htaccess` for use with Apache is included.

+Additionally a demo of a mutilingual router is also included.
+This can be found in the `demo-multilang` subfolder and can be ran in the same manner as the normal demo.

 ## Usage